grantjenks/python-sortedcontainers/docs/sortedset.rst

    .. method:: S[i]

-      Returns the element at position *i*.
+      Return the element at position *i*.

       :rtype: item

    .. method:: S[i:j]

-      Returns a new SortedSet containing the elements from *i* to *j*.
+      Return a new SortedSet containing the elements from *i* to *j*.

       :rtype: :class:`SortedSet`

-   .. method:: S *= k

-      Increase the length of the set by a factor of *k*, by inserting *k-1* additional shallow copies of each item in the set.

    .. method:: iter(S)

-      Creates an iterator over the set.
+      Create an iterator over the set.

       :rtype: iterator

    .. method:: len(S)

-      Returns the number of elements in the set.
+      Return the number of elements in the set.

       :rtype: :class:`int`

-   .. method:: S * k or k * S

-      Returns a new sorted set containing *k* shallow copies of each item in S.

-      :rtype: :class:`SortedSet`

    .. method:: reversed(S)

-      Creates an iterator to traverse the set in reverse.
+      Create an iterator to traverse the set in reverse.

       :rtype: iterator